CommonAccord/Cmacc-Org/Doc/S/Sandbox/Helena/Message/Taxonomy.md

-Ti=Notices
+Ti=Messages

 Intro.sec=When one of the parties wishes to communicate a message to another party, please use the following methods.

-Why.Ti=Communications in order to:
+Why.Ti=Messages in order to:

 Why.ChangeOrder.Ti=To Modify an Order